-- (a) Any person who willfully refuses or fails to appear before the Commission in response to a subpoena or a request under Rule 26.14(d), or having appeared refuses to testify or answer any question pertinent to the matters under consideration or who knowingly gives false testimony or who knowingly solicits, condones, or accepts, without refutation, false, or misleading testimony given by any witness in his/her behalf at a hearing, or who fails to produce any documents, records, or other items ordered may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 throug 2.13. - (a) A person who engages in the following conduct may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 through 2.13: - 1.
+- (a) Any person who willfully refuses or fails to appear before the Commission in response to a subpoena or a request under Rule 26.14(d), or having appeared refuses to testify or answer any question pertinent to the matters under consideration or who knowingly gives false testimony or who knowingly solicits, condones, or accepts, without refutation, false, or misleading testimony given by any witness in his/her behalf at a hearing, or who fails to produce any documents, records, or other items ordered may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 through 2.13. - (a) A person who engages in the following conduct may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 through 2.13: - 1.
 Willfully refuses or fails to appear before the Commission in response to a subpoena or an order under Rule 26.14(d); - 2.
-Having appeared for a hearing, refuses to testify or answer any question pertinent to the matters under consideration; - 3.
+Having appeared for a hearing, refuses to testify or answer any question pertinent to the matters under consideration;

+299 3.
 Knowingly gives false testimony;

-- 4. Knowingly solicits, condones, or accepts, without refutation, false or misleading testimony given on the party's behalf by any witness at a hearing; or - 5.
-Fails to produce any subpoenaed documents, records or other items. - (b) Any officer or employee in the state classified service who is found by the Commission to have engagesd in such the conduct described in Paragraph (a) may also be found by the Commission to have forfeited his-their office or position and may be found by the Commission not to not be eligible thereafter for appointment to any position in the state classified service for a period not to exceed ten years or be subject to a suspension from his position. - (c) Any officer or employee required to testify shall not be subjected to any disciplinary action by his appointing authority because he so testifies.
+- 4. Knowingly solicits, condones, or accepts, without refutation, false or misleading testimony given on the party's behalf by any witness at a hearing; or accepts, without refutation, false or misleading testimony given on the party's behalf by any witness at a hearing; or - 5.
+Fails to produce any subpoenaed documents, records or other items. - (b) Any officer or employee in the state classified service who is found by the Commission to have engagesd in such the conduct described in Paragraph (a) may also be found by the Commission to have forfeited his their office or position and may be found by the Commission not to not be eligible thereafter for appointment to any position in the state classified service for a period not to exceed ten years or be subject to a suspension from his their position. - (c) Any officer or employee required to testify shall not be subjected to any disciplinary action by his appointing authority because he so testifies for so testifying.